circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 Remove the permission to edit the own profile field for the 'K.v.K. nummer' profile field in the Products 'Algemeen voor bedrijven (behalve UE)' and 'Algemeen United Economy'.

+Add the permission to filter on the accepts circulair payments profilefield in the Product 'Algemeen United Economy': 'Profile fields of other users' > check the 'User filter' column for the 'Circulaire betalingen' field.

 # Informal to formal Dutch

 Change the Information text of profile fields to use formal instead of informal Dutch: